How to Make Keto Pickled Vegetables (It’s Quick & Easy!)

 While the process of how to make keto pickled vegetables is fairly simple, I have always avoided the task because of the time consumption.
 I remember my grandma pickling vegetables and it took her hours upon hours.

 Well, I have officially broken out of my pickling rut since this tried-and-true method doesn’t require you to stand in the kitchen for all that time.
-You now can make pickled vegetables in under 10 minutes!
+You now can make these veggies in under 10 minutes!
 I can’t believe I have not made these sooner!

 Easy Pickled Vegetables